ARCCA/intro_singularity/_episodes/01-introduction.md

 > - Why you have come on this course and what you hope to learn
 > - One thing about you that may surprise people
 >
-> Write a few sentences on these in the course Etherpad.
+> Write a few sentences on the supplied online whiteboard.
 {: .challenge }

 ## The fundamental problem: software has dependencies that are difficult to manage